pronamic/action-wordpress-org-plugin-readme-deploy/README.md

 ### Streamline your WordPress plugin updates

-This GitHub action simplifies updating your WordPress plugin's readme.txt file directly in the WordPress plugin directory.
+This GitHub action simplifies updating your WordPress plugin's `readme.txt` file directly in the WordPress plugin directory.

-### Focus on what matters

-Unlike the popular `10up/action-wordpress-plugin-asset-update` GitHub action, this action targets a specific need: keeping your `readme.txt` up-to-date.
-This streamlined approach avoids unnecessary complexity.

 ### Built for WordPress developers